flutter-form-builder-ecosystem/flutter_form_builder/README.md

 * `FormBuilderChipsInput` - Takes a list of `Chip`s as input and suggests more options on typing
 * `FormBuilderChoiceChip` - Creates a chip that acts like a radio button.
 * `FormBuilderColorPicker` - For `Color` input selection
-* `FormBuilderCountryPicker` - Country selection from list
 * `FormBuilderDateRangePicker` - For selection of a range of dates
 * `FormBuilderDateTimePicker` - For `Date`, `Time` and `DateTime` input
 * `FormBuilderDropdown` - Used to select one value from a list as a Dropdown
 * `FormBuilderFilePicker` - Picks image(s) from user device storage.
 * `FormBuilderFilterChip` - Creates a chip that acts like a checkbox.
 * `FormBuilderImagePicker` - Picks image(s) from Gallery or Camera.
 * `FormBuilderPhoneField` - International phone number input.
-* `FormBuilderRadio` - Used to select one value from a list of Radio Widgets
 * `FormBuilderRadioGroup` - Used to select one value from a list of Radio Widgets
 * `FormBuilderRangeSlider` - Used to select a range from a range of values
 * `FormBuilderRating` - For selection of a numerical value as a rating
+* `FormBuilderSearchableDropdown` - Field for selecting value(s) from a searchable list
 * `FormBuilderSegmentedControl` - For selection of a value from the `CupertinoSegmentedControl` as an input
-* `FormBuilderSignaturePad` - Presents a drawing pad on which user can doodle
+* `FormBuilderSignaturePad` - Field with drawing pad on which user can doodle
 * `FormBuilderSlider` - For selection of a numerical value on a slider
-* `FormBuilderSwitch` - On/Off switch
+* `FormBuilderSwitch` - On/Off switch field
-* `FormBuilderTextField` - For text input.
-Accepts input of single-line text, multi-line text, password, email, urls etc by using different configurations and validators
+* `FormBuilderTextField` - A Material Design text field input.
 * `FormBuilderTouchSpin` - Selection of a number by tapping on a plus or minus icon
 * `FormBuilderTypeAhead` - Auto-completes user input from a list of items